amplitude/Amplitude-TypeScript/packages/analytics-browser/README.md

 # Doc

-See our [Typescript Analytics Browser SDK](https://amplitude.github.io/Amplitude-TypeScript/modules/_amplitude_analytics_browser.html) Reference for a list and description of all available SDK methods.
+See our [Analytics SDK for Browser](https://amplitude.github.io/Amplitude-TypeScript/modules/_amplitude_analytics_browser.html) Reference for a list and description of all available SDK methods.

 # Installation and Quick Start